 - Creating more compelling information and resources for your potential customers

 - Running technical audits and identifying anything search engines will consider a red flag, and fixing them, like not having headings identified properly, not having alternative text written for each picture, or having broken links on your site.

 2. Off-Page SEO is everything that happens off your site but around your brand.

 - The conversation surrounding your company on social media

-- The reviews people leave about your business on different places throughout the internet (Google, Facebook, Angie’s List, Better Business Bureau).
+- The reviews people leave about your business on different places throughout the internet (Google My Business, Facebook, Angie’s List, Better Business Bureau).

 - Backlinks to your website or your blog posts from their blog posts.

 Understanding on a basic level how SEO works and the complexities that go into it will be helpful in recognizing scams and companies that are just out to make a buck.
 There are four main scam tactics we see:

 - Secret SEO techniques